Duleep Singh: Elveden Estate

 Maharaja Duleep Singh (as he became in June 1861) bought (or the India Office purchased for him) a 17000 acre country estate at Elveden on the border between Norfolk and Suffolk, close to Thetford, in 1863.
 He enjoyed living in Elveden Hall and the surrounding area and restored the church, cottages, and school.
 He transformed the run-down estate into an efficient game preserve and it was here that he gained his reputation as the fourth best shot in England.

 The house was remodelled into a quasi-oriental palace where he lived the life of a British aristocrat.
 Maharaja Duleep Singh was accused of running up large expenses and the estate was sold after his death to pay his debts.
-Today, Elveden is owned by The 4th Earl of Iveagh, the head of the Anglo-Irish Guinness family of brewing fame; it remains an operating farm and private hunting estate.
+Today, Elveden is owned by Edward Guinness, 4th Earl of Iveagh, the head of the Anglo-Irish Guinness family of brewing fame; it remains an operating farm and private hunting estate.

-Re-initiated into Sikhism
+Effort to restore his throne

 In 1864, Duleep Singh married Bamba Müller in Alexandria and established his family home at Elveden Hall in Suffolk.
-He eventually became disaffected and embittered with the British, and he reverted to Sikhism.
+He eventually became disaffected and embittered with the British and their social culture, suffering from debts and creditors after he and his family began living beyond their means.
+The main reason for him trying to restore the throne were financial issues, as he lost most of his capital in gambling and the British reduced his pension.

+Duleep Singh reverted to Sikhism and began communicating with Sikh sardars and Indian princes from his homeland.
+There were two camps that attempted to restore Duleep Singh to the Sikh throne.
+The first was led by Thakur Singh Sandhawalia, who got into contact with Duleep Singh by 1870 and alerted him about the confiscated property of the former Sikh Empire.
+Thakur re-initiated Duleep back into Sikhism and convinced Duleep Singh that he was prophesized to return to Punjab, regain his lost throne, and become the eleventh guru of Sikhism.
+The second group was the Namdharis, who initially did not have a high opinion of Duleep Singh but began supporting the idea of Duleep Singh being restored as the Sikh emperor after he was arrested in Aden en-route to India, believing that their guru Ram Singh's spirit entered Duleep Singh.